blaynem/rumble-raffle-DAO/README.md

   - ~~Request payment before joining a game.~~
   - Should show a running tally of all the kills so players can see as the game goes on
     - added killCount to activityLogs specific activity
-  - When you are in an activity, it should highlight the row / your name or something to bring awareness to it.
 - Home Page:
   - Add list of rooms that are open
   - If the user has `admin` rights, show them the `create` room button